All Episodes

 He will very quickly be dead.

-And it's not enough for the crowd.
+And that it's not enough for the crowd.

-They begin to yell, crucify him, crucify him, crucify him.
+They begin to yell, Crucify him, crucify him, crucify him.

 tucker carlson

-I should also note as a historical fact, he never did anything wrong.
+And this is where Pilate says, I should also note as a historical fact, he never did anything wrong.

-Like he was never even accused.
+Like he was never even accused he was never accused of hurting anyone.

 jeremiah johnston